Froidland/otm-bot/README.md

 The IRC credentials and the API key can be obtained from the [Legacy API](https://osu.ppy.sh/home/account/edit#legacy-api) section in your account settings.
 These correspond to the `BANCHO_USERNAME`, `BANCHO_PASSWORD` and `BANCHO_API_KEY` variables.

+### Authentication server

+The bot uses an authentication server to handle the OAuth flow, you can find the source code for the server [here](https://github.com/Froidland/otm-web).
+You can either make your own server or use the default one.
+Whichever you choose, you need to set the `FRONTEND_URL` and `FRONTEND_LOGIN_ROUTE` variables accordingly.
+You can find the example values in the [.env.example](.env.example) file.

 ## Setting up the database
 The bot uses [Prisma](https://www.prisma.io/) as an ORM, this means that it can automatically create the database tables for you.
 To do this, you first need to create a database in your MariaDB instance, you can do this by running the following query: